s-20/unnamed/HBCore.md

 ## Core Mechanics

 unnamed uses dice pools composed of d6s to determine success and failure.
-Dice come in a few [types](DiceTypes.md), the most common of which are *Easy*, **Normal**, or ***Hard***:
+Dice come in a few [types](DiceTypes.md), but most of the time, you will be counting successes on a result of 6.

-- *Easy* dice count as a Success if you roll a 4 or more
-- **Normal** dice count as a Success if you roll 5 or more
-- ***Hard*** dice count as a Success only if you roll a 6

-There are other types of Dice as well, but these three cover most situations.
-See [Dice Types](DiceTypes.md) for a full rundown.

-In addition, to rolling for successes, there are also [Overkill](Overkill.md) rules for if you have a *silly* number of dice.
-This is designed to prevent what I call **Shadowrun Syndrome**.
-Rolling a lot of dice is fun, but it can also be tedious and excessive.
+If your character is particularly good at something, they might roll Talented instead, because the task is relatively easy for them.
+With a Talented roll, count a success on a 5 or higher.

+If you gather more than 5 dice into a check, you go into [Overkill](Overkill.md) rules.

-### Success, Failure, Quirks, and Overkill
+### Difficulty and Failing Forward

-The difficulty of a task determines how many successes are needed to fully accomplish something, although progress is made with any attempt.
-For most tasks, a single success is enough, but other tasks might require as many as five, and some *ongoing tasks* or *teamwork tasks* might require even more.

-Even if you have no successes, however, you don't exactly fail.
-Every action pushes the story forward, and there are no "nope" moments in the unnamed system.
-A "failure" still has results, and unless you roll a [Quirk](Quirk.md), you've probably made progress toward your goal, or even accomplished it, although you might get less than optimal results, it might take longer than expected, or you might need help.

-By default, rolls of 1 are called [Quirks](Quirk.md).
-Quirks represent some sort of twist or unforeseen consequence.
-See the [Quirk](Quirk.md) article for more details, but basically rolling a quirk means that something unexpected might happen.

-[Overkill](Overkill.md) rules can kick in whenever you have 5 or more dice to roll.
-At its most basic, you can trade 5 dice for 1 guaranteed Success.
-See the [Overkill](Overkill.md) article for more details, however.
+The difficulty of a task is defined by the number of successes needed for the task to be accomplished the way you want it to be done.
+This ranges from 1 (easy tasks) to 5 (very hard).

+An *Ongoing Task* or a *Teamwork Task* handle difficulty slightly differently, and have special rules, but successes are counted in the same way; see [Special Tasks](SpecialTasks.md).

+Just because you didn't get the difficulty doesn't mean you failed, however.
+Most of the time, you will "fail forward" instead: you accomplish your goal, but with some sort of caveat or twist.
+Your task may take longer, or your workmanship may be shoddy, or you might get hurt in the process - anything is possible, and it will seldom be in your favor.
+If nothing else, you may succeed, but take a [Mark](Marks.md) going forward.

+You can only really *fail* if two criteria are met:

+1. You rolled no successes and had 4 or fewer dice in your pool
+2. Failing won't bring the story to a standstill

 ### Creating a Pool